-The following performance information provides some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year.
-The bar chart shows the Fund's performance year over year.
-The table illustrates how the Fund's average annual returns for the 1-year and since inception periods compare with those of a broad measure of market performance (S&P 500 Total Return Index), a blended index (described below), and the RPAR Index.
+The following performance information provides some indication of the risks of investing in the Fund by showing changes in the Fund's performance over time.
+The bar chart shows the annual returns for the Fund from year-to-year.
+The table illustrates how the Fund's average annual total returns for the 1-year, 5-year and since inception periods compare with those of a broad measure of market performance (S&P 500 Total Return Index), a blended index (described below), and the RPAR Index.
 The Fund's past performance, before and after taxes, does not necessarily indicate how it will perform in the future.
 Updated performance information is available on the Fund's website at www.rparetf.com/rpar.